As a highly sensitive person, I experience a lot of stress.

 I believe that it is better to put your effort into becoming adept at a health system that eliminates problems that to continually try to fix that which does not work.
 Micromanaging health symptoms is not the same as becoming healthy.

 The best book for learning about Ayurveda as a beginner is Deepak Chopra’s book, Perfect Health.
 It is a very accessible introduction to an old and skillful health tradition.
-You can also learn more in our health section.

 I love Ayurveda and hope you will give it a try.